-There are many recipes in Moroccan cuisine which use chermoula as a marinade, sauce or condiment, yet you may not be aware of it.
+There are many recipes in Moroccan cuisine which use chermoula as a marinade, sauce or condiment; a classic Moroccan Fish Tagine with Vegetables and Fried Sardines Stuffed with Chermoula are two examples.
+However, there are other recipes which use chermoula but you may not be aware of it.
 That’s because the chermoula ingredients are often not labeled as such and instead are listed alongside all other ingredients with no special instruction for premixing.
 Once you realize this and are able to recognize the core group of ingredients used in chermoula, as well as the characteristics of a dish which incorporates it, you’ll see the benefit of making a large batch ahead of time and using it when needed to lift your dishes.

 Types of Moroccan Chermoula Mixes

 Chermoula can come in different hues and tones, depending on its intended use and also depending on family preferences.
 We can categorize chermoula as follows:

 - With a red tone, due to sweet paprika (powder or paste) and sometimes harissa (for a hot version);

 - With a yellow tone, due to turmeric and/or a food coloring powder used in Morocco.